Framingham State University

 Framingham State University (Framingham State or FSU) is a public university in Framingham, Massachusetts.
+The university, then known as the Normal School in Lexington was founded in 1839 as the first state-supported normal school in the United States before becoming a full-fledged university.
 It offers undergraduate programs as well as graduate programs, including MBA, MEd, and MS.

 History

 As the first secretary of the newly created Board of Education in Massachusetts, Horace Mann instituted school reforms that included the creation of an experimental normal school, the first one in the United States, in Lexington, in July 1839.
-The initial name of the school was the Normal School in Lexington.
+The initial name of the school was the "Normal School in Lexington".
 Cyrus Peirce was its first principal or president.

 A second normal school was opened in September 1839 in West Barre (the school later moved to Westfield) followed by Bridgewater State College the next year.
-Growth forced the first normal school's relocation to West Newton in 1843, where it was firstly named the Normal School in West Newton before changing again to the State Normal School in West Newton two years later in 1845.
+Growth forced the first normal school's relocation to West Newton in 1843, where it was firstly named the "Normal School in West Newton" before changing again to the "State Normal School in West Newton" two years later in 1845.

 The school would last in West Newton for only ten years before moving to its present site on Bare Hill in Framingham in 1853.
-At this time, the school became the State Normal School in Framingham.
-Nevertheless, the school would change its name two more times in its first decades in Framingham, becoming Framingham Normal School in 1865 and Framingham State Normal School in 1889.
+At this time, the school became the "State Normal School in Framingham".
+Nevertheless, the school would change its name two more times in its first decades in Framingham, becoming "Framingham Normal School" in 1865 and "Framingham State Normal School" in 1889.
 In 1922, the school granted its first Bachelor of Science in Education degrees in conjunction with its adoption of a four-year study program.
-Ten years later all Massachusetts' normal schools were renamed state teachers colleges, with degreed teachers predominating its graduating classes; the school thus became the State Teachers College at Framingham.
-This name, however, would last only until 1945 when it was slightly adjusted to the Framingham State Teachers College.
+Ten years later all Massachusetts' normal schools were renamed state teachers colleges, with degreed teachers predominating its graduating classes; the school thus became the "State Teachers College at Framingham".
+This name, however, would last only until 1945 when it was slightly adjusted to the "Framingham State Teachers College".

-In 1960, the name changed yet again to the State College at Framingham after Bachelor of Arts degrees were added.
-This name was slightly adjusted five years later to just Framingham State College, the name it would subsequently take into the twenty first century.
+In 1960, the name changed yet again to the "State College at Framingham" after Bachelor of Arts degrees were added.
+This name was slightly adjusted five years later to just "Framingham State College", the name it would subsequently take into the twenty first century.
 In subsequent years, Masters' of Education, Arts, and Science degrees were added as well, remaining a part of the school's curriculum today.
 In 2007, the college began offering the Master's of Business Administration (MBA) degree.
 In October 2010, seven of the state colleges became state universities, unaffiliated with the University of Massachusetts system; at this time, the school adopted its current name: Framingham State University.
-The measure was signed into law by Massachusetts Governor Deval Patrick on July 28, 2010.
+The measure was signed into law by Massachusetts governor Deval Patrick on July 28, 2010.